anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 extension identifiers MUST NOT be registered where a new identifier is a mixed-case version of an existing identifier (see (#rdap_extensions_registry)).
-For example, given "lunarNIC" is already registered as an identifier, then a new registration with "lunarNic" (note the lowercase if "ic" in "Nic") would not be allowed.
+For example, given "lunarNIC" is already registered as an identifier, then a new registration with "lunarNic" (note the lowercase "ic" in "Nic") would not be allowed.
 A> issue #33